eblot/pyftdi/_sources/eeprom.rst.txt

                           set manufacturer name
     -p PRODUCT, --product PRODUCT
                           set product name
+    -c CONFIG, --config CONFIG
+                          change/configure a property as key=value pair
-    -e, --erase           erase the whole EEPROM content -u, --update          perform actual update, use w/ care -v, --verbose         increase verbosity
+    -e, --erase           erase the whole EEPROM content -u, --update          perform actual update, use w/ care -V VIRTUAL, --virtual VIRTUAL
+                          use a virtual device, specified as YaML -v, --verbose         increase verbosity
     -d, --debug           enable debug mode

 **Again, please read the** :doc:`license` **terms before using the EEPROM API or this script.
 You may brick your device if something goes wrong, and there